stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 where some choice vein or stream of lava had been found.
 In one place a narrow ledge had been chopped artificially to an especially rich deposit far to the right of the main line of ascent.
 Once or twice Carter dared to look around, and was almost stunned by the spread of landscape below.
-All the island betwixt him and the coast lay open to his sight, with Baharna&rsquo;s stone terraces and the smoke of its chimneys mystical in the distance.
+All the island betwixt him and the coast lay open to his sight, with Baharna's stone terraces and the smoke of its chimneys mystical in the distance.
 And beyond that the illimitable Southern Sea with all its curious secrets.